rjw57/chrome-extension-experiment/README.md

-# Experimental Chrome Extension for BBC Sounds
+# Experimental Chrome Extension

+This is a personal experiment used to learn how to write a Chrome extension.
+It may or may not work of have any visible functionality.